sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

     nc -v -z  <DNS of SAS Viya endpoint> 443
 ```
 4. To allow access from your SAS Viya network, open the firewall of the SAS Data Agent Environment.
 You can either:
     * Add a public IP address to both the controller and services VMs and allow port 443 from the public IPs of your install.
-For details, see ["SAS Data Agent for Linux Deployment Guide."](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-public-ip-address)
+In this case, a Static IP using the "Standard" SKU is recommended.
+For details, see ["Create, change, or delete a public IP address."](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-public-ip-address)

     * Allow general access to port 443 to all IP addresses.